robertdavidgraham/rdpscan/README.md

     69.62.158.174   - VULNERABLE -- got appid
     92.111.20.13    - SAFE - Target appears patched

+You can process this with additional unix commands like `grep` and `cut`.
+To get a list of just vulnerable machiens:

+    ./rdpscan 10.0.0.0/8 | grep 'VULN' | cut -f1 -d'-'

 Those marked "UNKNOWN" are probably worth scanning later, especially for "FIN received", which usually means the other side terminated the connection early because of delay on the Internet.
+Save them into a file, and then read back on the next scan with the `--file` option.

 Whether "CredSSP required" (meaning NLA required) is "SAFE" is debatable.
 It means it requires a password